TISUnion/Carpet-TIS-Addition/website/docs/loggers.md

 `/log commandBlock <option>`

-Info when a command block or command block minecart executes command
+Inform when a command block or command block minecart executes command

 It's useful to find out where the annoying hidden running command block is